(Last updated July 2017)

 *I’m heavily dancer-biased.
 You could probably figure this out if you looked at my above list.
 In my opinion, there is nothing more attractive that someone who’s got moves.

 *Once I pick a bias, it usually doesn’t change.
 When I get into a group, I have a system.
 I watch all of the music videos and performances, and then all of the variety show appearances and reality shows.
 After all of that, my bias is usually set.
 I don’t really have any bias wreckers, except for B.A.P.’s Jongup who came out of nowhere for “Skydive.”
+And I guess NCT’s Yuta, who’s like the most attractive person I’ve ever seen.
 That being said, my ultimate bias changes constantly.

 *I like both boy groups and girl groups.
 When I made my aforementioned list, I discovered something interesting.
 It turns out that I listen to more girl groups than boy groups.
 And if you look at my site, as of now I mostly cover girl groups!
 I was surprised, because I thought that it would be the other way around.
-I think that while I do listen to a lot of girl groups, I tend to get more hyped over boy groups.
+I think that while I do listen to a lot of girl groups, it’s more casual.
+I tend to get way more hyped over boy groups, probably because I’m a straight woman.

 *I’m an older fan, but also a newer one.
 I feel like I have a really weird perspective on things.
 To date myself, I’m about the same age as SNSD.
-(Actually, I’m days away from sharing a birthday with Yoona) But because I’m pretty new to K-Pop, I tend to prefer the groups that are trending right now over the ones that are closer to my age and have been around for a while.
+(I’m actually like a week younger than Yoona) But because I’m pretty new to K-Pop, I tend to prefer the groups that are trending right now over the ones that are closer to my age and have been around for a while.
 I actually really like all groups, but I’ve noticed that the ones that debuted 2008-2011 have a different sound.
 I’m sure that this would be very different if I discovered K-Pop in college.
 So it’s a little isolating, because I feel like all of the other older fans listen to other music.

-*I’m ambivalent about cute concepts.
+*I’m ambivalent (at best) about cute concepts.
 To be honest, I know this is incredibly ageist of me.
 I try to give everything I come across a chance, and I do like a lot of groups that push “cute” or “refreshing” concepts.
-If I was 18, I would probably be all over it.
-But I’m just not.
+If I was 18 I’d probably be all over it, but I’m just not.
 At this point in my life, there is nothing in a cute concept that I really relate to.
-I might like certain songs, but it’s not what I gravitate towards.
+I might like certain songs, but it’s not what I naturally gravitate towards.
 I do think that there are too many cute groups out there, so I probably do have a bias.
-But I would say it’s against the trend rather than the concept itself.
+But I’d say it’s more against the trend than against the concept itself.
 If the market was saturated with sexy concepts or badass concepts, I would feel the same way.

 *The only technical element I’m picky about is the dancing (and the occasional music video).
 I was in middle school choir and I did some musicals in high school.
 That is literally the extent of my vocal training.
 I know very little about vocal technique, and even less about rapping or flow.
-To me, every song sounds good unless someone is doing something weird with their voice or the chorus and the verse sound like they’re from two different songs.
+To me, every song sounds good unless someone is doing something weird with their voice or it has song-within-a-song syndrome.
 Since I don’t speak Korean, I don’t put much importance on lyrics either.
 But since I danced for half my life, I will dissect choreography like a frog in a high school biology class.
-I also sometimes play “film school grad” and talk about certain technical elements in music videos.
+I also went to film school, so I’ll sometimes get picky about music videos.

 Note: The featured image comes from Elaina Wahl’s “9 Struggles of Being a K-Pop Fan When You’re Not Korean” on Buzzfeed, which is amazing and so true.